dequelabs/axe-devtools-html-api-examples/Node/playwright_vanilla/README.md

 # axe DevTools

-[axe DevTools](https://www.deque.com/axe/devtools/) is the most powerful and accurate accessibility toolkit on the market can get you to 80% issue coverage—or more—during development.
+[axe DevTools](https://www.deque.com/axe/devtools/) is the most powerful and accurate accessibility toolkit on the market that can get you to 80% issue coverage—or more—during development.
 Axe DevTools will save you money, time, and effort.

 Using axe DevTools Playwright webdriver binding you can integrate axe DevTools into your existing testing environment instead of building your testing environment around axe DevTools.

 # axe DevTools Playwright API Example

-This is an example project that demonstrates how axe DevTools Playwright webdriver binding detects the accessibility issues, and generate reports in JSON, html, xml, and csv formats.
+This is an example project that demonstrates how axe DevTools Playwright webdriver binding detects the accessibility issues and generates reports in CSV, HTML, JSON, and XML formats.

 ## Prerequisites
 - npm